 The Work Study program is a financial aid program funded by Carleton University.
-Through this program, you can earn extra money through valuable on-campus work experience while in school.
+Through this program, you can earn extra money through valuable work experience while in school.
 If you do not have sufficient student loan funds to pay all your education-related costs, you may be eligible to participate in Work Study.

 Don’t forget, while you are in school your first priority is your school work.
 Consider attending one of the Centre for Student Academic Support’s skill development workshops that focus on procrastination, time management or balancing work, school and life.